Lightning-AI/litgpt/tutorials/download_llama_2.md

 ```

 In order to use a specific checkpoint, for instance [Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), download the weights and convert the checkpoint to the lit-gpt format.

 This requires that you've been granted access to the weights on the HuggingFace hub.
-You can do so by following the steps at https://huggingface.co/meta-llama/Llama-2-7b
+You can do so by following the steps at https://huggingface.co/meta-llama/Llama-2-7b.
+After access is granted, you can find your HF hub token in https://huggingface.co/settings/tokens.

 ```bash
 pip install huggingface_hub